-After nearly 1000 years of relatively stable climatic conditions with near-surface atmospheric temperatures fairly steady, global temperatures began to rise.
+atmospheric temperatures remaining fairly steady, global temperatures began to rise.
 Current climate changes since around 1975, along with projected changes, are many times faster than natural changes, which take place over hundreds or thousands of years.

-Significantly, the world's leading scientific bodies including the UK's Royal Society, the US National Academy of Sciences, the US National Oceanic and Atmospheric Administration (NOAA), the US National Aeronautics and Space Administration (NASA), and Australia's CSIRO and Academy of Sciences, together with 97 per cent of the world's climate scientists, agree that:
+the US National Academy of Sciences, the US National Oceanic and Atmospheric Administration (NOAA), the US National Aeronautics and Space Administration (NASA), and Australia's CSIRO and Academy of Sciences, together with 97 per cent of the world's climate scientists, agree that:

-- The world's climate is warming at an accelerating rate and is primarily caused by the burning of carbon-rich fossil fuels, which add carbon dioxide to the atmosphere.
-A secondary cause is the clearing of forests which take up carbon dioxide from the atmosphere. - Climate change will continue to accelerate unless we act to reduce emissions.
-Such actions are possible and affordable and will result in significant improvements in people's health and the environment more generally.
+- the world's climate is warming at an accelerating rate and is primarily caused by the burning of carbon-rich fossil fuels, which add carbon dioxide to the atmosphere.
+A secondary cause is the clearing of forests, which take up carbon dioxide from the atmosphere - climate change will continue to accelerate unless we act to reduce emissions.
+Such actions are possible and affordable, and will result in significant improvements in people's health and the environment more generally.
 They will also boost economic activity.
 The sooner we act to reduce emissions, the lower the economic and environmental costs will be.